The Manual of the Psi

 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank

-Once your rolls are complete, you may gamble on any two ability scores of your choice, potentially shoring up those areas of your character you feel need more work.
+Once these rolls are complete, you may gamble on any two ability scores of your choice, shoring up any areas in your psi-active character you feel need bolstering.
 Keep in mind that once you are done, all your ability scores save for Reason and Psyche must remain within normal human maximums; while your character deals in inexplicable matters of the mind, they are still human for the most part.

 If your other ability score(s) exceed normal human levels, simply drop them back down that point when you're done.